 Alternative Resolution is an informal process, such as mediation or restorative practices, by which the parties mutually agree to resolve an allegation.
 It may be used for less serious, yet inappropriate, behaviors and is encouraged as an alternative to the Administrative Resolution process (described below) to resolve conflicts.
 All parties must consent to the use of Alternative Resolution.
-The Director of Nondiscrimination and Title IX determines if Alternative Resolution is appropriate, based on the willingness of the parties, the nature of the conduct at issue, and the susceptibility of the conduct to Alternative Resolution.
+The Title IX Coordinator determines if Alternative Resolution is appropriate, based on the willingness of the parties, the nature of the conduct at issue, and the susceptibility of the conduct to Alternative Resolution.

 In an Alternative Resolution, a trained administrator facilitates a dialogue with the parties to an effective resolution, if possible.
 Institutionally-imposed sanctions are not possible as the result of an Alternative Resolution process, though the parties may agree to accept sanctions and/or appropriate remedies.
-The Director of Nondiscrimination and Title IX maintains records of any resolution that is reached, and failure to abide by the resolution can result in appropriate enforcement actions.
-Alternative Resolution is not typically the primary resolutions of policy, though it may be made available after the Administrative Resolution process is completed should the parties and the Director of Nondiscrimination and Title IX believe it could be beneficial.
+The Title IX Coordinator maintains records of any resolution that is reached, and failure to abide by the resolution can result in appropriate enforcement actions.
+Alternative Resolution is not typically the primary resolution mechanism used to address reports of violent behavior of any kind or in other cases of serious violations of policy, though it may be made available after the Administrative Resolution process is completed should the parties and the Title IX Coordinator believe it could be beneficial.
 The results of Alternative Resolution are not appealable.